 Nothing is as good as a natural tooth!
 Sometimes your natural tooth may need a Root Canal Treatment for it to remain a healthy part of your mouth.

-At Dr Joy Dental Clinic in Dubai, our highly experienced European Endodontists treat patients requiring a root canal treatment with the latest Global G6 Dental Microscope, which allows for a more accurate diagnosis, treatment and result.
+At Dr Joy Dental Clinic in Dubai, our highly experienced Endodontists treat patients requiring a root canal treatment with the latest Global G6 Dental Microscope, which allows for a more accurate diagnosis, treatment and result.
 If you’ve been told you need a root canal treatment, you can find the answers to your questions below.

 What is a Root Canal Treatment?

 To understand what a Root Canal treatment entails, it helps to know something about the anatomy of the tooth.
 Inside the tooth, under the white enamel, is a hard layer called the dentin and the soft tissue is known as the pulp.
 The pulp contains blood vessels, nerves, and connective tissue, which forms the surrounding hard tissues of the tooth during development.

 The pulp extends from the crown of the tooth to the tip of the roots, where it connects to the tissues surrounding the root.
 The pulp is important during a tooth’s growth and development.
 Once a tooth is fully mature, it can survive without the pulp, because the tooth continues to be nourished by the tissues surrounding it.

 An Endodontist is dental specialist that has an additional three years of specialty training in endodontics (root canals).

 With the lengthy education that an endodontist receives, they are able to perform all aspects of root canal therapy including routine and complex root canals, retreatments and endodontic surgery.